First, whilst on the subject of “beating a dead horse”. . .

 Does our City need or does the public even want a pool at the Beach any longer?
 Or is it time to take a fresh look and consider other options?
 Remember, the reason historically to have a Casino with a pool was to serve tourists and visitors on A1A and Dixie Hwy. when those were the major roadways through our region prior to the construction of I-95.
 And don’t forget — for a family of 4 in Lake Worth on a tight budget, a few hours at the pool started off at $16 with parking — a cost too high for many.

 This is going to become a very big topic of debate in the coming months.
 So.
 If it’s decided to construct a new community pool where should it be in our City?
 At the Beach or somewhere else?
 Use this link for my thoughts on this topic.

 |The image above is from The Inimitable Tom McGow, a former Lake Worth resident and blogger-extraordinaire who called the pool at the Beach a “White Elephant” back in 2010. |

 Now back to “Those one-way streets. . .”

-Now that the City’s bond referendum passed overwhelmingly last November 8th to fix the roads and potholes, can we try a little experiment?
+The City’s bond referendum passed overwhelmingly last November to fix the roads and potholes, can we try a little experiment?
 Try changing a few one-way streets back to two-way like our City was designed in the first place over 100 years ago?
-Two-way streets create more “eyes on the street”, reduce crime, increase property values, and slow down speeding cars.
+Two-way streets it’s thought creates more “eyes on the street”, reduces crime, increases property values, and slows down speeding cars.
 Just a few benefits.

 Here’s an article from the Strong Towns blog written by Rachel Quednau; an excerpt: